 - 2022.
-All PHBA judges must be current members of PHBA. - A. Membership dues are considered delinquent if not received within thirty (30) days of expiration.
+All PHBA judges must be current members of PHBA. - A. Membership dues are considered delinquent if not received within thirty

+(30) days of expiration.
 A judge delinquent in the payment of dues within sixty (60) days will be assessed a \$50 fine.
-Judges membership dues not received within ninety (90) days will result in removal from the PHBA approved judges list. - B. There will be an annual judge's card renewal fee of \$25 due March 1 of the current year.
+Judges membership dues not received within ninety (90) days will result in removal from the PHBA approved judges list.

+B. There will be an annual judge's card renewal fee of \$25 due March 1 of the current year.
 Fees not received prior to May 1 will result in removal from the PHBA approved judges list until a reinstatement fee of \$100 has been received.
-Reinstatement fee must be paid within the calendar year. - 2023.
-Effective January 1, 1995, all PHBA judges are required to attend a PHBA approved judges seminar once every three (3) years.
-EXCEPTION: AQHA All Around and Level One judges: (does not include Specialty judges).
-These judges must submit copies of written documentation from AQHA indicating attendance at an AQHA seminar.
-It shall be the responsibility of an AQHA judge to submit that information to PHBA.
+Reinstatement fee must be paid within the calendar year.

+2023.
+Effective January 1, 2024, all PHBA judges are required to attend a PHBA approved judges seminar once every five (5) years.
+During interim years they are required to enroll and participate in the Judging portion of HORSE IQ.
+EXCEPTION: AQHA All Around and Level One APHA and ApHC judges: (does not include Specialty judges).
+These judges must submit copies of written documentation from AQHA, APHA and/or ApHC indicating attendance at an AQHA, APHA and/or ApHC seminar.
+It shall be the responsibility of an AQHA, APHA and/or ApHC judge to submit that information to PHBA.